 If you are still not satisfied, you can ask the Information Commissioner to carry out an assessment.

 The Information Commissioner is an independent supervisory authority responsible for data protection and freedom of information.

 Other rights under the Data Protection Act 1998

-The Act also gives you the right to prevent processing for the purpose of direct marketing and to prevent automatic decision-making that has no human involvement.
+The Regulation also gives you the right to receive your information in a format that you can easily use, to request that we stop processing altogether and to prevent automatic decision-making that has no human involvement.